Na'im

 The Na'im are divided into three sections, the Al Bu Kharaiban, the Khawatir and the Al Bu Shamis (singular Al Shamsi).
 It is from the former section that the current Rulers of the Emirate of Ajman are drawn.
-The Al Bu Shamis have become virtually independent and are closely associated with the Al Bu Falasa of Dubai.

-The traditional heart of Na'im territory was the oasis town of Buraimi and nearby Al Ain, where Na'im expansion came at the expense of the Dhawahir tribe, but also rubbed up against the Bani Yas and the allied Manasir.
+The Al Bu Shamis have become virtually independent and are closely associated with the Al Bu Falah of Abu Dhabi.
+Despite this de facto independence, the shaikhs of the Al Bu Shamis periodically affirmed their continued recognition of the tamimah (supreme authority) of the Na'im as a whole.
+The traditional heart of Na'im territory was the oasis town of Buraimi and nearby Al Ain, where the Ghafiri Na'im’s predominant expansion came at the expense of the Dhawahir tribe, but also rubbed up against the Bani Yas and the allied Manasir, both of whom were classified as Hinawi within the framework of Omani political affiliations.
 The tribe followed the Ghafiri tradition and supported the Omani Iman, Yarub, in his bid to control Oman in 1723.

-Although the Na'im were linked to the growing Wahhabi influence in the Buraimi area and adopted the doctrine, they allied with other forces to evict the Wahhabis from Buraimi in 1871 and subsequently occupied many of the forts around Buraimi.
+Although the Na'im were linked to the growing Wahhabi influence in the Buraimi area and adopted the doctrine unlike most tribes in the region, they allied with other forces of the Al Bu Falah ruler Khalifah bin Shakhbut in 1848 and Sultan Azzan bin Qais in 1869 to evict the Wahhabis from Buraimi.
+Following these campaigns, the Na'im subsequently occupied many of the forts around Buraimi.
+The tamimah of the Na'im established residence in the fort of Buraimi village and was regarded as the Sultan’s representative in the area, receiving a regular allowance analogous to that provided to other walis.
 However, following the death of Zayed the Great, the Na'im once again came under Saudi influence, leading to their participation in the Buraimi dispute.

 Origins

 In 1818, according to the 'British Assistant Political Agent in Turkish Arabia', Captain Robert Taylor, the Na'im numbered some 20,000 men in Buraimi and 400 in Ajman.

-By the beginning of the 19th century, the Na'im were spread across much of the area of the modern-day UAE, with families settled in Ajman, Dhaid, Hamriyah, Sharjah, Hafit, Heerah and Ras Al Khaimah.
-Some 5,500 Na'im at the time lived in and around the Buraimi oasis.
-A further 660 houses of Na'im were located at Dhank, in Dhahirah, Oman.
-At the time, the Na'im were mostly settled in towns or in pastoral communities, although the Khawatir were Bedouins, roaming a dar consisting of the Jiri plain and the Hafit area with 800 camels, 1,500 sheep and goats and some 100 cattle.